a-spiker/agent-x/README.md

 - ✅ All game progress

 **Session ID:**
-- Each game session gets a unique UUID (visible in top-right corner)
+- Each game session gets a unique UUID stored in localStorage
-- Format: `Session: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
-- Session ID is persistent across browser restarts
+- Session ID persists across browser restarts
+- Session ID is used internally to save/load game state
+- Not displayed on screen to keep UI clean

 ### 🔄 Resume Game